Vitamin B3 (Niacin)

 To prevent unpleasant symptoms and diseases, it is necessary to ensure adequate levels of Niacin in the body.
 A disease such as Pelagra can be cured with oral supplementation of Niacin, which produces results in only two days.
 To maintain proper levels of Vitamin B3, specialists recommend a balanced diet.
 Niacin can be easily obtained in the food we eat.
 All we need to do is to make sure that our menus always include foods rich in Niacin.

-Niacin and mental health
+Niacin and Mental Health

 According to recent studies, there is growing evidence that Niacin positively affects neuronal healthTrusted Source.
 Brain function is based on the work of neurons.
 Neurons are suitable for receiving and processing information that reaches the brain.
 Thanks to neurons, we feel, see, move and speak.
 Malfunctioning neurons can cause various mental disorders, such as Alzheimer's Disease.
 Therefore, vitamin B3 deficiency can be dangerous to neuronal health, and it can cause damage and deficits.
 Researchers suggest that consuming the recommended dose of Niacin can promote neuronal health and protect against mental disorders and dementia.